Medinfo-Lab/sciNOME/README.md

 # Installation instructions

-*sciNOME: A Region-Centric Framework for Integrative Analysis of Single-Cell Epigenomic and Transcriptomic Data.*
+***sciNOME**: A Region-Centric Framework for Integrative Analysis of Single-Cell Epigenomic and Transcriptomic Data.*

 ***sciNOME*** is an R package for jointly analyzing transcriptomic, DNA methylation, and chromatin accessibility data.
-The package is designed to process sequencing data from scNOMe-seq or scNMT-seq experiments.
+The package is designed to process sequencing data from scNOMe-seq and scRNA-seq experiments.
 Additionally, ***sciNOME*** converts sequencing data into region-based formats for efficient storage and subsequent analysis.
 The R package incorporates features such as differential analysis, dimensionality reduction analysis, and differential analysis of horizontal sites.

 ```R
 #install devtools if you don't have it already for easy installation